 How can Behavior Be Understood if its Explanation is not Comprehended?
 Does Cognitive Psychology Reach its Explanatory Limit?

 Cognitive psychology, the dominant approach in psychology over the last several decades, is founded on the analogy between computer processing and the processes of sensation, perception, thinking and the like that occur in the mind of an individual.
 For example, human memory is understood to consist of processes that are parallel to computer processes: input, coding, storage, and information retrieval.
-It seems that the belief that the mind is operating like a computer has been weakened from the time cognitive psychology was established.
-For example, Fodor (2000) raised several arguments that support the claim that mind’s processes do not work like a computer’s processes.
-However, there is no other new approach (school), which replaces the framework of the computer.
-Even the attempts to explain behavior by appeal to research in the neurophysiology of the brain is interwoven with the analogy between mind processes and computer information processing.
+It seems that the belief that the mind operates like a computer has been undermined since cognitive psychology was established.
+For example, Fodor (2000) raised several arguments that support the claim that the mind’s processes do not work like those of a computer.
+However, no other approach (school) has come to replace the framework of the computer.
+Even attempts to explain behavior by appealing to research in the neurophysiology of the brain are interwoven with the analogy between mind processes and computer information processing.

-------------------------------------------------

-I would like to thank two anonymous reviewers and the journal editor, Raymond Russ, for their very useful comments which greatly improve the paper.

-The problem that arises here is that the most advanced models of AI, “progressive AI models,” which successfully predict behavior, are so sophisticated and complex (e.g., there is a huge number of interactions between the enormous quantity of components that compose an AI model) that we cannot understand how they operate or how they generate their outputs; hence they are considered by many computer scientists “black boxes”, i.e., systems that begin with input entering a black box, where it undergoes some sort of information processing that we do not understand and concludes with the issuing of output that is very difficult to understand.
+The problem that arises here is that the most advanced models of AI, “progressive AI models,” which successfully predict behavior, are so sophisticated and complex (e.g., there is a huge number of interactions between the enormous quantity of components that compose an AI model) that we cannot understand how they operate or how they generate their outputs; hence they are considered by many computer scientists as “black boxes”, i.e., systems that begin with input entering a black box, where it undergoes some sort of information processing that we do not understand and concludes with the issuing of output that is very difficult to understand.

 This situation generates the “explanatory-limit” argument.
-In brief, the explanatory-limit argument can be delineated as follows.
-In view that (a) currently, the most advanced and successful models for predicting behavior – models based on computational processes – are not understood, and (b) scientific methodology requires that a good theory has to provide us with accurate explanations and predictions of the behavior under study (e.g., Hempel, 1965, 1966; Keas, 2018; Rakover, 1990, 2018; Salmon, 1990), one may propose two interesting consequences.
+In brief, the explanatory-limit argument can be presented as follows.
+Given that (a) currently, the most advanced and successful models for predicting behavior – models based on computational processes – are not understood, and (b) scientific methodology requires that a good theory provides us with accurate explanations and predictions of the behavior under study (e.g., Hempel, 1965, 1966; Keas, 2018; Rakover, 1990, 2018; Salmon, 1990), one may propose two interesting consequences.
 First, progressive AI models are not good scientific theories, since they do not fulfill the requirement for providing accurate explanations.
-Secondly, if one accepts that currently progressive AI models are the best predictive models (theories) that can be produced by cognitive psychology, then one may warn us that presently cognitive psychology has reached its explanatory limit, since we do not understand the behavior that is accurately predicted.
+Second, if one accepts that progressive AI models are currently the best predictive models (theories) that cognitive psychology is capable of producing, then this branch of science runs the risk of approaching its explanatory limits, since we do not understand the behavior that is accurately predicted.

 I will now set out a more detailed schema of the explanatory-limit argument.
-The argument is based on the five statements that I take to be correct and which lead to two conclusions:
+The argument is based on five statements that I take to be correct and which lead to two conclusions:

 The goal of cognitive psychology is to explain and understand human behavior.

-Cognitive psychology is founded on the analogy of the mind to a computer.
+Cognitive psychology was founded on the analogy of the mind to a computer.

-Currently, the most successful models in predicting behavior, which are developed within the framework of cognitive psychology, are progressive AI models.
-However, these models are not understood and therefore they cannot be used for the explanation and understanding behavior.
+Currently, progressive AI models, which are developed within the framework of cognitive psychology, are the most successful models for predicting behavior.
+However, these models are not understood and therefore cannot be used for the explanation and understanding of behavior.
 (Note that these models are incomprehensible to their creators and experts in the studied area.)
-It is important to emphasize here that (c) statements refer only to the contemporary situation, and therefore the following possibility cannot be excluded: cognitive psychology may develop new and better models that will provide us with accurate explanation and predictions.
+It is important to emphasize here that statement (c) refers only to the contemporary situation, and therefore we cannot exclude the possibility that cognitive psychology may develop new and better models in the future capable of providing us with accurate explanations and predictions.